chen-si-tong/chen-si-tong.github.io/_docs/2 Temporal Characteristics/Analysis.md

        >

-Finally , we have to identify the main ignition causes and try to categorize them.
+Finally, we have to identify the main ignition causes and try to categorize them.
 ‘Unintentional’ is the most important reason to cause fire.
 The city authorities have to apply measures to prevent human error.
 That can be achieved by providing educational courses both to schools and companies.
 It can also encourage people to take first aid classes, in order to be able to help in case of emergency.